millerpeterson/millerpeterson.github.io/_posts/2016-08-31-genetic-byte-beats-3.markdown

 {% endhighlight %}

-`op-tree-locs` just filters the list of tree nodes to those that represent operators in the byte beat formulas.
+`op-tree-locs` just filters the list of tree nodes to those that represent operators in the byte beat formulas (and thus valid sites for swapping branches).

 I also implemented operations that are akin to genetic mutation: